mercadopago/devsite-docs/guides/in-person-payments/mp-point/how-to-integrate.en.md

 # How to integrate Mercado Pago Point

-In order to be able to process payments in the *integrated mode* with our Point devices, it is necessary to download the Mercado Pago application for Android and IOS.
+In order to process payments in the *integrated mode* with our Point devices, it is necessary to download the Mercado Pago application for Android and IOS.

 There are two different possible situations to integrate Point:

-1) When you can access your application from the same device (smartphone or tablet) where the Mercado Pago application is installed.
-These integrations can be done vía Deep linking or Intent-based.
+1) When you are able to access your application from the same device (smartphone or tablet) where the Mercado Pago application is installed.
+These integrations can be done via Deep linking or Intent-based.

 2) When you can not use your application from the same device (smartphone or tablet) where the Mercado Pago application is installed.
 This integration can be done vía API.